Emmapr123/CV/README.md

 ## Emma Priester

-I am an energetic and creative developer in the making!
-Currently fully focussed on coding Bootcamp Makers Academy, on my way to what I can only imagine to be an amazing time with a career in software development.
+I am an energetic and creative front-end developer, recently graduated from a full stack software development Bootcamp at Makers Academy, on my way to what I can only imagine to be an amazing time with a career in software development.

 Before I started coding I did a degree in Fine art, with focus on Sculpture, that was inspired by my love for physics and science, combined with a desire to create. whilst looking around for more, exciting ways to combine these passions I came across the wonderful world of coding, which is ultimately why I am here, in my London living room, writing my CV for you to read right now!